 In ‘The Other Side of The Moon’ Jamie revealed the difficulties he’d encountered with Hjördis in the 1960s after Kristina and Fiona had been adopted: “Some days it got very bad indeed.
 Other days we’d manage to make a joke of it.”
 However, interviewed in 1988, he expressed sympathy for his step-mother, regretting her inability to gain equality within the marriage.

-The trustees bought her a smaller house in the area – “the only house on Cap Ferrat without a view of the ocean,” David Jr told Graham Lord with a chuckle.
+The trustees found Hjördis a “more manageable” house in the area – “the only house on Cap Ferrat without a view of the ocean,” David Jr later told Graham Lord with a chuckle.

 “It was a distressing end to her life,” Fiona Owen says.
 “She took us to see her new house in the making but her heart wasn’t in it.”
 Hjördis died before she had to move.